dinzzi2/Documentation_FST/day2/15_setup_url_routing.md

 ## ✅ Step 1: Create or Open `urls.py` in Your App

 Inside your app folder (e.g., `core/`), create a file called:
+(This is the "base" base/ folder in our case.)

 📄 `core/urls.py`